-Law School Admission Test (LSAT): All applicants are required to take the Law School Admission Test (LSAT).
+All applicants are required to take the Law School Admission Test (LSAT).
 Lakehead University does not set a minimum LSAT score.
 The weight given to the LSAT varies depending on the fulfilment of other elements of the application.
-Applicants must take the LSAT no later than January 2020.
-However, in order to have the score reports available for the first round of offers, applicants are highly recommended to write the LSAT in September 2019, October 2019 or November 2019.
-If applicants complete the LSAT more than once, the highest test result reported by the Law School Admission Service in the year of application is used for admission.
-If it is the first time an applicant is taking the LSAT, please note it is not considered complete until the writing sample is completed.
-LSAT scores within the past five (5) years may be used (back to 2014).
+To be considered for September 2021 entry, applicants must take the LSAT no later than January 2021.
+However, in order to have the score reports available for the first round of offers, applicants are highly recommended to write the LSAT in August 2020, October 2020 or November 2020.
+The Bora Laskin Faculty of Law will receive a complete record from the Law School Admission Service (LSAC) of all of an applicant's LSAT test scores, but the highest test result is prioritized in admission consideration.
+If it is the first time an applicant is taking the LSAT, it is not considered complete until the writing sample is completed.
+LSAT scores within the past five (5) years may be used.

 It is not necessary to apply to the Bora Laskin Faculty of Law prior to registering for the LSAT.

 For questions about the LSAT test, please see a list of common LSAT questions and answers provided by the Law School Admissions Council (LSAC) which administers the LSAT.